CCoelho372/Movies-ELT/README.md

 ## Deliverable 2: Extract and Transform the Wikipedia Data

 This ETL function will take the Wikipedia data and merge it with the Kaggle data.
-Try and Except blocks are used to determine if any errors occur during the process,
+Try and Except blocks are used to determine if any errors occur during the process.

 ## Deliverable 3: Extract and Transform the Kaggle data